ChaseTheHunter/chasethehunter.github.io/_posts/2017-02-23-best-artist.markdown

   layout: post
   title:  "Best Artist"
   crawlertitle: "best artist"
-  summary: "Have a look at some of my private projects, collaborations and contests."
+  summary: "Have a look at my Illustrations for the Best Artist 2014 - 2015"
   date:   2017-02-23 23:09:47 +0700
   categories: personal_projects
   tags: 'Personal-Projects'